7 - Number of graduate programs in the college ranked in the top 100 nationwide by U.S. News and World Report in March 2014

-100% - Percent of Doctor of Physical Therapy graduates (Classes of 2010 and 2011) who passed the national certification exam on the first try (national average is 88-93%)
+100% - Percent of Doctor of Physical Therapy graduates (Classes of 2010 through 2013) who passed the national certification exam on the first try (national average is 88-93%)

 2 - Number of programs in the college that are the sole offering in the field in Florida (health care informatics and research administration)